EisWiesel/backup/README.md

 **enviroment, depencies, installation, interface, usage...**

 **Enviroment:**
-This script has only been tested on a gentoo linux x64 machine with perl5.
+This script has only been tested on a gentoo linux x64 machine with perl5 and ext3/ext4 filesystem

 I will add details later...

 **Depencies:**
+*backup server*
-- perlmodules Data::Dumper, File::Path and JSON are needed
+* perlmodules Data::Dumper, File::Path and JSON are needed
-- the commandline programs "cp" and "rsync" are needed
+* the commandline programs "cp" and "rsync" are needed
-- on each backup-target should run an rsync-server (on windows, you can run "deltacopy" which is a free but slow rsync-server)
+  * cp and filesystem must support the hardlink-switch "--link"
-- you need to setup ssh key authentication for each backup-target on your backupserver
+* you need to setup ssh key authentication for each backup-target on your backupserver *backup client*
-- cron-server to run this script through a cronjob

-- I will add details later...
+* rsync-server on each backup client
+* on windows, you can run "deltacopy" which is a free and easy to use rsync-server (cygwin port)
+  * I recommend using the windows internal backup function to create a local backup first, then using this script to backup it on the backup server.
+This way, you dont have to mess with links and too long filenames.

 **Installation:**
 You should create a directory and put that script, along with its configurationfile into that directory.
 The configfile must have the filename "backup.json" and has to be in the same directory as the backupscript.